What is OBD II?

 which required manufacturers to monitor some of the emission control

-systems were not as effective as possible because they were limited to
+systems were not fully effective because they were limited to

-monitoring only a few of the emission-related components and they were
+monitoring only a few of the emission-related components, and the

 not calibrated to a specific level of emission performance.
 OBD II was

 developed to address these shortcomings and make the system